 You can edit every field that you see here.
 Remember to include as much relevant information as necessary, but only what is actually useful to your audience.
 I take phone calls from clients, for example, but only scheduled appointments, and I don’t want everyone having my phone number.
 For that reason, even though I do have a business phone number, I wouldn’t list it here.

 Your “about” section is particularly important.
 You only have 255 characters, so you want to make them count.
 Take time to talk about exactly what your brand offers and what makes you different.
-Snappa isn’t just an image creator, for example; it’s an intuitive drag-and-drop design tool with thousands of free stock images and ready-made templates that can help even newbies create stunning graphics to help their brands.
+Snappa isn’t just a photo editor, for example; it’s an intuitive drag-and-drop design tool with thousands of free stock images and ready-made templates that can help even newbies create stunning graphics to help their brand grow.

 2. Highlight Your USP In Your Mission, About, & Description